BLOGS > AUGUST 10, 2021

 Promote Equity in Your Classroom or Library

 To ensure you have what you need to support your students and make sure they feel affirmed and included, we’ve partnered with Penguin Young Readers Group to offer culturally responsive titles with educator guides.
-You will find our essential reading list and free downloadable resources below.
+You'll find our essential reading list and free downloadable resources below.

 Watch our virtual panel discussion featuring four of these popular authors: Speaking Up & Speaking Out: Using Your Voice to Demand Justice.